ncbo/resource_access_tools/README.md

 ## Run

-Running the proejct requires access to a MySQL database (configured as above) and the source files for the RATs you are going to process.
+Running the project requires access to a MySQL database (configured as above) and the source files for the RATs you are going to process.
 Check the source files for each RAT for more information.

 - java -jar target/resource-access-tools-1.0-SNAPSHOT-jar-with-dependencies.jar